doanamo/BourneEngine/Readme.md

 =============
 [![Compile and Test](https://github.com/doanamo/BourneEngine/actions/workflows/CompileAndTest.yml/badge.svg?branch=main)](https://github.com/doanamo/BourneEngine/actions/workflows/CompileAndTest.yml)

 Main repository for the Bourne game engine.
 This is a solo project written from scratch in a simple sebset of C++.
 Architecture and design is very opiniated to serve more personal purposes first.
 For example, third-party libraries are to be completely avoided to facilitate a learning process of implementing various systems and algorithms from ground up.
-This allows the codebase to be kept more consistent and binaries very small, while also leaving enough control over the entire implementation and architecture to help make it extremely fast.
+This allows the codebase to be kept more consistent and binaries very small, while also leaving enough control over the entire implementation and architecture to help make it more optimized.

 # Features and design
 - Written from scratch in simple C++
-- Extremely fast performance and very small binaries
 - Almost everything is custom instead of relying on third party libraries
 - Specialized rather than generalized
 - Support for Windows only